webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.open`

 `boolean: false` `string`

-Tells dev-server to open the browser after server had been started.
-Set it to `true` to open your default browser.
+Opens the browser after server had been started.
+Set it to `true` to open your default browser:

 __webpack.config.js__